Want more recommendations for your family?

-The people behind Flashdance have delivered another movie with about the same level of believabilty, but with little less flash and a lot less dance.
-You won't see much more dance on screen than you do in the commericals.
+The people behind Flashdance have delivered another movie with about the same level of believability, but with a little less flash and a lot less dance.
+You won't see much dance on-screen.
 There are no full-fledged dance numbers, just snippets of glorious long legs stomping on the bar and glimpses of glorious upper bodies as the girls hose down the paying customers.
-And fair warning up front -- the delectable Tyra Banks appears as a Coyote bartender very briefly before going off to finish law school(!).
+And fair warning up front: The delectable Tyra Banks appears as a Coyote bartender very briefly before going off to finish law school(!).

 Flashdance gave us, unforgettably, the steel welder who wanted to be a ballerina and made extra money doing elaborate postmodern erotic dances in a working-class bar in Pittsburgh.
 Coyote Ugly gives us a pizza waitress from New Jersey who wants to make it as a songwriter in the big city.
 She is too shy to sing her songs in public, so of course she gets a job that requires her to be an exhibitionist, in the working-class bar of the title, famous for its glorious bartenders and the way they display their glory.
 Think Cocktail starring the Spice Girls.